Daij-Djan/DDUtils/README.md

 model:
 <ul>
+<li><b>DDSocialMessenger [ios+osx]</b> - provides easy-to-use methods to post to twitter or facebook or both!
+It encapsulates all dealings with accounts and social framework

 <li><b>BonjourServicesBrowser [ios+osx]</b> - asynchronously finds services using NSNetServiceBrowser

 <li><b>DBPrefsWindowController [osx]</b> - a window controller that is tailored for doing preferences windows. (has a tabbar, crossfades.
 Meant to be subclassed.
 Based on class by Dave Batton)